 Women are bio-psycho-socially distinct.
 We have unique needs, motivations, and barriers to receiving treatment.
-CARE for Women is a new out-patient treatment program that begins in September 2016.
-It is a trauma-informed and best-practice designed program that is facilitated by credentialed staff in a safe and supportive group setting, specifically for women.
+CARE for Women is an out-patient treatment program that is trauma-informed and best-practice designed specifically for women.
+CARE is facilitated by credentialed staff in a safe and supportive group setting.

 The CARE approach is an abstinence based, clinical model that combines psychological testing, assessment and therapy, with 12-step recovery foundations.
 CARE for Women is designed for women who struggle with substance use disorders in combination with depression, trauma-related issues, anxiety, or other mental health challenges.
 CARE for Women is completed over three months in two phases.

-PHASE I: CARE Intensive Day Program (Two weeks)
+PHASE I: CARE Intensive Day Program (2 weeks*)

-The foundation for treatment and recovery takes place during 10 classroom sessions that are scheduled from 9:00 am to 3:00 pm on weekdays.
-Treatment includes:
+The foundation for treatment and recovery takes place during classroom sessions that are scheduled from 9:00 am to 3:00 pm on weekdays.

 - Psychometric-specific psychological testing and assessment